email linkedin

 Sustainable Aviation Fuels

-Sustainable aviation fuels have the potential to reduce greenhouse gas emissions from the aviation sector.
-However, this potential remains largely untapped as such fuels currently represent only 0.05% of total jet fuel consumption.
-The aim of the Task was to lay the foundation for collaborative research, development, and demonstration (RD&D) work on sustainable aviation fuels within AMF TCP.
-Thus, the Task focused on identifying stakeholders and experts, assessing participants’ national situation, and facilitating information exchange on the main challenges in taking up sustainable aviation fuels.
-The Task addressed both biofuels and e-fuels.
+Sustainable aviation fuels (SAFs) have the potential to reduce greenhouse gas (GHG) emissions from the aviation sector.
+However, this potential remains largely untapped because such fuels currently represent only 0.05% of total jet fuel consumption.
+The aim of Task 63 is to lay the foundation for collaborative research, development, and demonstration (RD&D) work on SAFs within the AMF TCP.
+Thus, the Task focuses on identifying stakeholders and experts, assessing the national situations of the participants, and facilitating information exchange regarding the primary obstacles to adopting SAFs.
+The Task will address biofuels as well as e-fuels.

 Activities

-Task 63 activities included a comprehensive description of the international status quo on sustainable aviation fuels, an analysis of the concrete situation in some task member countries, highlighting best- practice examples, and identifying international stakeholders.
+Activities associated with Task 63 include a comprehensive description of the international status of SAFs, an analysis of the concrete situation in some Task member countries, highlighting of best practice examples, and identification of international stakeholders.

 Status quo

-• Approved technology pathways and those in the ASTM certification process: description of certified technologies and those applying for certification, feedstocks and products, TRL, production costs, and GHG emissions over the life cycle.
+• Approved technology pathways and those in the ASTM certification process: description of certified technologies and those for which certification applications have been submitted, feedstocks and products, technology readiness levels (TRLs), production costs, and GHG emissions over the life cycle of the technology.

-• Production facilities: overview of facilities in operation, under construction, or planned; production capacities currently and projected; and technology providers.
+• Production facilities: overview of facilities in operation, under construction, or planned; current and projected production capacities; and technology providers.

-• Legislation: national and EU commitments, international announcements, and agreements.
+• Legislation: national and European Union (EU) commitments and international announcements and agreements.

-• Sustainable aviation fuels in the energy system: global demand, relation to other transport sectors and other energy intensive sectors, and projected development.
+• SAFs in the energy system: global demand, relation to other transport sectors and other energy-intensive sectors, and projected development.

 National assessments

-• Identification of current and potential national actors from research, industry, and administration along the value chain (feedstock supply, conversion technologies, aviation fuel suppliers, aviation fuel consumers, aviation OEMs, energy providers, bioenergy research centers, academia, etc.),
+• Identification of current and potential national actors from research, industry, and administration along the value chain (e.g., feedstock suppliers, conversion technologies providers, aviation fuel suppliers, aviation fuel consumers, aviation original equipment manufacturers [OEMs], energy providers, bioenergy research centers, academia).

-• Qualitative assessment of the national feedstock potential (considering competing use and trade) for the production of sustainable aviation fuels from biomass, wastes, residues and electrolysis hydrogen, and comparison of production potential with demand,
+• Qualitative assessment of the national feedstock potential (considering competing use and trade) for the production of SAFs from biomass, wastes, residues, and electrolysis hydrogen and comparison of production potential with demand.

 • Analysis of national strengths based on raw material availability, technological expertise, and willingness to implement on the part of the actors involved.